 Although it’s not necessary to use acrylic mediums or varnishes when painting with acrylics.
 If you choose to do so, you can achieve some wonderful techniques and styles that the paint alone wouldn’t allow for.
 Some of the most common mediums and varnishes used by acrylic artists include:

 Pouring Medium: For artists who are keen to master the art of pouring art, this medium is a must-have.
-Combining a pouring medium with your acrylic paint creates a fluid effect and prevents cracking when it dries.
+Combining a pouring medium with your acrylics creates a fluid effect and prevents cracking when it dries.
 Acrylic paint on its own does not have the necessary fluidity to achieve this effect.

 Gesso: Acrylic gesso is the compound used to prime your canvas before painting with acrylic paints.
 Again, most shop-bought canvas will already be primed with gesso, so this is more important if you tend to prep your own canvas.

-Gloss Medium: Achieve a glossy finish for your acrylic artworks with a quality gloss medium.
+Gloss Medium: Achieve a glossy finish for your acrylic artwork with a quality gloss medium.
 This works by increasing transparency and enhances the depth and intensity of your colours.